thinktomorrow/squanto/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 Manage the static translations of your Laravel application during and after development.
-Squanto, based on one of the first [Native Indian interpreters](https://nl.wikipedia.org/wiki/Squanto), is an opinionated way to manage the translations in database.
+Squanto, its name derived from one of the first [Native Indian interpreters](https://nl.wikipedia.org/wiki/Squanto), is an opinionated way to manage the translations in database.

 **NOTE: This package is still in development and the api will be subject to change.
-Also note that it is tailor made for Think Tomorrow projects but you are free to use it.
-Please only use this package in development until a stable version is released.
 That being said, please do try this package out as feedback is much appreciated!**

+## Requirements
+- php >= 7.4.7
+- Laravel >= 7.15

 ## Install